richard-to/richard-to.github.io/programming/_posts/2025-02-09-jeopardy-live-part-1.md

 This part is a departure from the example code at [https://github.com/google-gemini/cookbook/blob/main/gemini-2/websockets/live_api_starter.py](https://gi.thub.com/google-gemini/cookbook/blob/main/gemini-2/websockets/live_api_starter.py).

-In their example, they a have queue that stores the input data and another task group that reads the queue and sends the data to the API.
+In their example, they have a queue that stores the input data and another task group that reads the queue and sends the data to the API.
 This made sense in their example, because it's a command line program.

 Nonetheless, when I tried this approach with Mesop, I ran into issues with the queue filling up (this queue is set to a max of five entries) and also an issue where the queue was not read immediately.
 There was a long delay which led to delayed responses from the API.

 I never figured out the exact reason for that.
 Thankfully, just calling the websocket directly worked fine.
+There were no issues with cross async threads or anything like that.

 ## 3 Video

 After getting audio to work, getting video to work was relatively straightforward.
 I imagine screenshare would also be fairy easy to do and fairly similar to video.

-For video, I think the main things here are to limit the FPS.
-Especially for this scenario where not much will be changing in the background, sending 30-60 FPS is overkill.
+For video, I think the main things here are to limit the FPS, especially considering the limited quota for video.
+Especially for this scenario where not much will be changing in the background, sending 30-60 FPS is overkill anyway.
 So we just send two FPS.

 There's also a step to pre-process the frames using canvas, which is an old and common technique.
 I used this in [Too Many Cooks](https://github.com/richard-to/too-many-cooks).